 Virtually all organizations track win rate as a key metric.
 As defined by number of closed deals compared to opportunities in the pipeline.
 But rarely do organizations know how to improve win rates.
 Which can have a significant impact on your business.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
 Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 You increase win rates by being more effective in the “at bats” you have.
 You become more effective by learning from every opportunity.
 That is why you should be conducting Win/Loss interviews.
 And Sales Enablement needs to own the process.
 The rest of the post will focus on why.

 Your Sales Enablement strategy needs to encompass different modalities and tactics to improve effectiveness.
 Win/Loss interviews must be one of them.
 The information obtained in this process is invaluable.
-Our annual Research Report has an entire section dedicated to Sales Enablement.
-The report references the attributes to a world class Sales Enablement strategy.
-This is a must read.

 What are Win/Loss Interviews?